This itinerary introduces any visitor to Rome to the best ancient places to see.

 What you get in this itinerary…

-- 22 pages with detailed commentary about the sites.
+- Detailed commentary about the sites.

 - Maps which show you the most direct routes between the sites.

 - Historical information not readily available on site.

 - All the information you’ll need to get around the city.

 - Advice on how to avoid mopeds, find the best restaurants, and stay safe.

 - Recommendations on what to read and watch before you visit Rome.

 Why you should buy this itinerary…